 Your Pomodoro must be protected against interruption.

 There is no way to remove all interruptions from our lives.
-However, the best way to guard against interruptions is to prepare yourself and those around you.
-To communicate your availability, your needs, and what constitutes a good enough reason to interrupt you.
+But you can prepare yourself and those around you to mitigate them.
+Communicate your availability, your needs, and what constitutes a good enough reason to interrupt you.
 This takes prior planning, clear communication, and a willingness to hold the boundaries with those around you.

 - what tasks can you do, but ought to be delegated to someone else to complete

 (understanding your zone of genius)

 - which tasks can be deferred for two hours or more